Democratization of generative AI

 Figure 1

-A surprising phenomenon is unfolding in the world of artificial intelligence, which is that it turns out, despite the apparently formidable barriers of technical know-how, expensive infrastructure etc, communities are working out how to DIY large generative models.
-Since I grew up on cypherpunk DIY myself I cannot but be captivated.
+A surprising phenomenon is unfolding in the world of artificial intelligence: despite the formidable barriers of technical know-how, expensive infrastructure, etc., communities are figuring out how to DIY large generative models.
+Since I grew up on cypherpunk DIY myself, I can’t help being captivated.

 1 A Folk History of Open-Source Generative AI